-Aeon is a web-based software that allows you to request materials in Special Collections and Denison Library.
-Once you have created your Special Collections account in Aeon, you can make requests from the collections to consult in the reading room as well as request digital copies.
-Your account also allows you to track your current requests and reference past requests.
+Your Special Collections account allows you to request materials in Special Collections and Denison Library.
+Once you have created your account, you can make requests from the collections to consult in the reading room or as digital scans.
+Your account allows you to track your current requests and reference past requests.

 A: Please use your primary address, if you are not local to the Claremont area.